ikstream/owrtconfig/README.md

 With these information you should hopefully be enabled to use that tool.

 ```
-time ./owrtflash-ng.sh --nodes 0142 --from openwrt --to custom --sudo
+time ./owrtflash-ng.sh --nodes 0142 --from lede --to custom --sudo
 2015-07-31 00:11:56 [info]  Checking for `sudo`
 [sudo] password for ed:
 2015-07-31 00:12:00 [info]  Checking requirements passed.